sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 However, there are many manufactures that have released GNSS/compass modules onto the market without any thought of adding an orientation arrow to assist installation.
 In this case you maybe required to work out the orientation preset required for your hardware based on the magnetometer chips position, on your specific installation.
 This chart is a reference to help gauge the hardware `Orientation Preset` of your magnetometer, based on the chips **Clockwise rotation**.
 And the power plug being a reference marker for the rear, if no forward arrow is provided.
-The orientation preset must first be established before making any mounting adjustment by the `align_mag` settings in the CLI.
+The orientation preset must first be established before making any mounting adjustment by the `align_mag_pitch, align_mag_roll, align_mag_yaw` settings in the CLI or alignment tool sliders.

 ![Clockwise Orientation reference chart](https://github.com/iNavFlight/inav/assets/47995726/c047fb0d-7b83-4a2d-9b2f-b1b986ecfc89)

-You may use the Alignment Tool in the configurator, for _basic_ compass/flight controller orientations.
+You may use the Alignment Tool in the configurator, for _basic_ compass/flight controller orientations until after 7.1. _But in future releases the alignment tool will cover more extensive hardware alignment._
 The image below is an example of a module that does not use the default orientation preset, nor has a mounting direction arrow from factory. **The orange orientation arrow has been added to the image below to assist your installation if you have this unit.
 Its Orientation preset is CW180FLIP with the plug facing to the rear of the model.** _Beitian made the first GPS modules that included a compass for hobby use, back in 2014.
 And this is how we ended up the confusing default orientation preset of CW270 (flip)_

 ![Walksnail M181 GPS](https://github.com/iNavFlight/inav/assets/47995726/5146a1fd-8ea3-479f-abb4-45e1dbbe61df)